solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

 The [Proposal.sol](../../../src/proposals/Proposal.sol) file contains a set of functions that all governance models inherit.
 Currently, there are four governance models inheriting from Proposal.sol: Bravo, Multisig, Timelock, and OpenZeppelin Governor.
 When using FPS for any of the aforementioned models to create proposals, all that needs to be done is to inherit one of the proposal types, such as [GovernorBravoProposal.sol](../../../src/proposals/GovernorBravoProposal.sol), and override the necessary functions to create the proposal, like `build` and `deploy`.

 FPS is flexible enough so that for any different governance model, governance proposal types can be easily adjusted to fit into the governance architecture.
-An example has been provided using [Arbitrum Governance](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/arbitrum/ArbitrumProposal.sol) on the FPS example repo to demonstrate FPS flexibility.
-The following is a list of functions proposals can implement:
+An example has been provided using [Arbitrum Governance](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/arbitrum/ArbitrumProposal.sol) on the FPS example repo.
+The following is a list of functions that the proposals can implement:

--   `name()`: Defines name of the proposal.
+-   `name()`: This function is empty in the Proposal contract.
+Override this function in the proposal-specific contract to define the proposal name.
+For example:

     ```solidity
     function name() public pure override returns (string memory) {